 Our clinic is a mixed billing practice which means we charge both private consultation fees and also Bulk Bill in some circumstances.

-Between 9am – 4pm, Monday to Friday we offer Bulk Billing consultations for the following:
+Between 9am – 4pm, Monday to Friday we offer Reduced Billing consultations for the following:

 Senior and disability pension concession card holders